rateldajer/markcrowley/_courses/ECE457C_S22_outline.md

 - Be kind.
 Assume the best, not the worst.
 Think before you hit enter.
 - Posts which are considered offensive, abusive, bullying, discriminatory to any group or person, will be made private or deleted and followed up with private discussion.
 - If you feel there is inappropriate, hurtful behaviour occurring on the discussion forum, please notify the professor, TAs or department staff as you feel appropriate.
-- If you really can't get in touch with anyone and it is an emergency you can contact Prof. Crowley directory via Microsoft Teams messaging (please don't abuse this though :| )

 ## Recipe for success: